In this example, we use the User Role condition to display a pop-up that hides the website from users who are not Admins.

 Popular use cases:

-– Show a “coming soon” message to visitors who aren’t admins
+– Show a “coming soon” message to visitors who are not Admins

-– Block access to the site on Sabbath (see example at the bottom of the page)
+– Block access to the site on the Sabbath (see example at the bottom of the page)

 Step-by-step: Applying the pop-up on your site

 The pop-up functionality requires both If-So and the Trigger Events extension.
-Please make sure you have both activated on your site.
+Please make sure that both are activated on your site.